 Cybersecurity is currently a “hype”.
 It was a “hype” in the year 2001 and every year after that.
 The number of cybersecurity professionals, experts, mentors, <replace by a fancy title> is currently exploding as everyone is trying to hop on the “hype train”.
 BUT – cybersecurity is not really a new technology, methodology, philosophy, approach.
-It’s a quality property of the software system.
+It is a quality of the software system.
 There is an actual definition for it and CIA (acronym for Confidentiality, Integrity and Availability) can help us with that.
 Hence, cybersecurity is making sure your software system guarantees confidentiality, integrity and availability.
 Simple, isn’t it?
 Here is a better definition for cybersecurity we all know.
 Security is a pervasive problem we have no idea how to deal with in a systematic way.
-Well, actually we (the real security experts) do.
-However it’s not simple, cheap nor painless.
-It’s called a security assurance programme.
+Well, actually we do.
+It is called an application security program.
+Application security programs have existed for at least a decade.

-In this blog, I will tell the readers more about what a security assurance programme is.
+In this blog, I will tell the readers more about what an application security program is.
 I will focus on two most promising frameworks, namely BSIMM and SAMM and provide a comparison of both.
 Note that I will only focus on application security, which is a subset of cybersecurity.